1 Hour Homemade French Bread

 Can you imagine a fresh loaf of Homemade French Bread you can bake in an hour?

-This one… you can.
-An hour to warm homemade bread straight from the oven to your table.
+It’s possible… and delicious!
+Just imagine… you’re one hour to warm homemade bread straight from the oven to your table.

 With simple ingredients, a few minutes prep, a 20-minute or so rise, and the remaining minutes in the oven.
 It’s delicious… and the aroma of baking bread spreads through your whole house.